 FOX TRAPPING – FOX REMOVAL

 Fox Trapping, like it or not, is the only way to control the local fox population.
 One of the most challenging animals to trap for Nuisance Wildlife Trappers are the predators (fox & coyote).
 Before you do anything which could be considered as educating the foxes, please call us simply to discuss your situation.
+We know how to trap Foxes and our program is fast and effective!

 We charge a FLAT RATE TRAPPING FEE for two (2) weeks of fox trapping.
 There is NO setup fee, NO per animal fee, NO need for an estimate or quote.